 Galleries: Over the years I have exhibited Sundreams in stores, galleries, co-ops and art shows in Albuquerque, the East Mountains, Los Alamos, Cloudcroft, Ruidoso, Santa Fe, Colorado, Texas and Arizona.
 I enjoy participating in art shows, talking with the people who admire and hopefully buy my art.

 Teaching Classes: I occasionally teach Sundream classes, and a student of mine won an award in the 2006 New Mexico State Fair amateur class for a Sundream piece she created, which was almost more thrilling than winning first place myself!
+They've since eliminated the Bead Mavens competition from the State Fair exhibitions.

 Future Plans: I have no doubt that whatever comes, and for as long as I can, I will continue to explore the world of beads and crystal, and the creative possibilities for future Sundreams.